The Document Object Model

 // The hash (#) indicates an ID selector

-const paragraph = document.querySelector('#firstParagraph');
+const paragraph = document.querySelector('#first-paragraph');

 // The period (.) indicates a class selector